maxcfry/CV/README.md

 - Hired sound and lighting equipment and advertised the festival on local radio stations and social media.

 ## Hobbies and Interests
 - Music: Apart from being a Grade 8 Bass Guitarist, I play Guitar, Piano and Sing.
-I have loved music my whole life and the first program I built unguided was an album reccomendation quiz!
+I have loved music my whole life and the first program I built unguided was an album reccomendation quiz where a particular album would be reccomended depending on the answers given!
 - Cycling: I love cycling and make a habit of cycling regularly where possible using Beryl Bikes!
 - Cooking: During the numerous lockdowns of the past two years I became obssessed with cooking.
-My favourite dishes to make are Shakshuka, Jumbalaya and Ox Cheek Stew.
+My favourite dishes to make are Shakshuka, Jumbalaya and Paneer Achari.